SammyajitDatta/Pokemon-Randomizer/README.md

 To make the program functional, 2 things must be done:
   1. Enter the backend folder and do npm install
-  2. Additionally, inside the backend a .env folder must be created where you set a port and create a MongoDB URI.
+  2. Additionally, inside the backend a .env file must be created where you set a port and create a MongoDB URI.
 Note, the port number needs to be manually adjusted in pokemon.js.

 Tech Stack:
   1. Frontend: Javascript, HTML, CSS